hashtobewild/Charitas/README.md

-# Innumerati
+# Charitas
-Roman Numerals (console application)
+Mersenne Primes (console application)

+"Charitas" is the motto of the Minims (the religios order that Marin(us) Mersenne belonged to)

 I declare that this is my own work :)
 -Loki

 # Discussion:

-The largest limitations of this algorithm and implementation stem from the nature of the data that is being processed.
+The largest limitations of this algorithm and implementation stem from the nature of the data that is being processed and the mostly linear processing path.
 The data gets larger with each increase in the candidate size and nature of the primality check does not obviously lend itself to desktop or even server CPU based multi-threading.

 The reason for this is that the calculations are performed on relatively large chunks of data that easily flood the CPU caches, diminishing the returns of muti threading.